 - Interview, as needed

-- A minimum of 25 guided observation hours in a speech-language pathology setting
+- A minimum of 25 guided observation hours in a speech-language pathology setting with an ASHA-certified SLP

-Related undergraduate majors, such as CSD, generally incorporate the required core classes to advance to graduate school.
+SLP-related undergraduate majors, such as CSD, generally incorporate the required core classes to advance to graduate school.
 However, if you don’t meet the speech pathologist requirements, take SLP leveling courses before beginning your master’s degree.

-Step 3: Clinical Fellowship
+Step 4: Clinical Fellowship

-To gain this valuable clinical experience, you may be required to obtain a temporary license, referred to as a limited license or intern license, from the board of speech-language pathology and audiology in your state.5,6 Speech pathologist requirements include a master’s or doctoral degree from an accredited CAA program and a mentor-approved plan for your clinical fellowship.
+To gain this valuable clinical experience, you may be required to obtain a temporary license, referred to as a limited license or intern license, from the board of speech-language pathology and audiology in your state.9 Speech pathologist requirements include a master’s or doctoral degree from an accredited CAA program and a mentor-approved plan for your clinical fellowship.

-Step 5: National ASHA Certification And State Licensing
+Step 5: National ASHA Certification and State Licensing

 Perhaps the most important step in this journey of how to become a speech pathologist is securing your official credentials.
-ASHA, which oversees the certification process, lists four requirements that you must meet to obtain your Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP):9
+ASHA, which oversees the certification process, lists four requirements that you must meet to obtain your Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP):11

 - An official transcript from your graduate school verifying your graduation date and degree